 (Like Major Major) need a sinecure.

-Get others to do the work so we can squeeze
+That others do the work so they can squeeze

 It’s fun to spend one’s time before adoring

 Crowds chanting your name.
 All the rest is boring!

 This man, therefore, is not an aberration.

 He seems that way because we have forgot

 Of truth from how we dream we were: the rot

 These are not myths or misconstrued; they’re facts.

 And take thousands of troops to war with ISIS;